vzeizer/Statistics-Udacity/README.md

 # Introduction (According to Udacity)

-In a general manner, A/B tests are realized by analists and Data Scientists.
+In a general manner, ** A/B tests ** are realized by Data analysts and Data Scientists.
-Due to its frequency of use, it is important that you get used to the difficulties of this kind of experiment.
+Due to its frequency of use, it is important that you get used to the difficulties of this kind of numerical experiment.

 In this project, you will understand a A/B test performed by a website of electronic commerce.
-Your goal is to work on the notebook and to help the company to understand if you should implement the new page, keep the old page or execute the test for a longer time before taking a decision.
+Your goal is to work on the notebook and to help the company to understand if the company should implement the new page, keep the old page or execute the test for a longer time before taking a decision.

 Before delivering your projet, verify if all the criteria of the rubrics are met.

 ## What to install?

+The following packages of Python 3 must be installed:

 1. Pandas
 2. Numpy